jasperslits/haithowifi/README.md

 ## Home Assistant sensor component/integration for Itho Wifi
-Requires add-on from https://github.com/arjenhiemstra/ithowifi Tested with WPU 5G and HRU-350 (non-CVE) devices
+Requires add-on from https://github.com/arjenhiemstra/ithowifi Tested with WPU 5GHRU-350 (non-CVE) devices

 ### Use-case
 Full auto-discovery from the add-on to Home Assistant is the best experience but as this is not there yet, this add-on should eliminate the manual creation via YAML of sensors for: